pmilano1/kindred/docs/DEPLOYMENT.md

 # Deployment Guide

-This document explains how Kindred deploys and how database migrations work.
+This document explains how Kindred deploys and how database migrations work using **industry standard patterns**.

 ## Deployment Flow